-Here, we systematically investigate the evolution of cooperation on temporal hypernetworks, where hypernetwork structures change over time.
-By combining numerical simulations and theoretical analysis on both synthetic and empirical temporal networks, we find that temporal hypernetworks with higher-order interactions and sparse components can strongly promote cooperation, and even outperform their static counterparts.
-Our results thus shed new light on the effect of temporal higher-order interactions on the evolution of cooperation.
+Here, we systematically investigate the evolution of cooperation on temporal hypergraphs, where hypergraph structures change over time.
+By combining computational simulations and mathematical analysis on both synthetic and empirical temporal networks of human interactions, we find that temporal hypergraphs with higher-order interactions and sparse components can strongly promote cooperation, and even outperform their static counterparts.
+Simultaneously, by comparing different modelling techniques on the same datasets, we validate that pairwise and static network models may underestimate the potential that network structures promote the emergence of cooperation.
+Intriguingly, when we consider the limitations of order in human offline interactions and extend our focus to larger-scale higher-order interactions, we find that, in fact, interactions of moderately small order foster cooperation.
+Larger hyperedges can actually be detrimental to cooperation.
+Our results unveil intriguing facets of how temporal higher-order interactions, a realistic feature of many kinds of systems capable of exhibiting evolutionary dynamics, impact the evolution of strategies like cooperation.